raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 1 hour

 This spell creates a circular, horizontal plane of force, 90cm in diameter and 2.5cm thick, that floats 90cm above the ground in an unoccupied space of your choice that you can see within range.
-The disk remains for the duration, and can hold up to 500 pounds.
+The disk remains for the duration, and can hold up to 250kg.
 If more weight is placed on it, the spell ends, and everything on the disk falls to the ground.

 The disk is immobile while you are within 6m of it.
 If you move more than 6m away from it, the disk follows you so that it remains within 6m of you.
 It can move across uneven terrain, up or down stairs, slopes and the like, but it can’t cross an elevation change of 3m or more.
 For example, the disk can’t move across a 10-foot-deep pit, nor could it leave such a pit if it was created at the bottom.